 In August 2014, a 6.0-magnitude earthquake hit California’s Napa Valley.
 Vineyards and businesses in the fabled Northern California wine country suffered more than $80 million in damage.

-Andy Hendrix, Colony Specialty’s senior vice president of underwriting, says there are many cases in which commercial business owners or residential homeowners either do not buy earthquake coverage or purchase limits insufficient to cover their exposure.
+Andy Hendrix, senior vice president U.S. Property, says there are many cases in which commercial business owners or residential homeowners either do not buy earthquake coverage or purchase limits insufficient to cover their exposure.

 The risk isn’t just in California, either – earthquakes strong enough to damage buildings can occur in the Pacific Northwest, Missouri, Tennessee, Arkansas, Illinois, Kentucky, Mississippi, Alaska, Hawaii and even South Carolina.